-These Peanut Butter Truffle Brownies combine that irresistible pairing of chocolate and peanut butter in a most delicious, irresistible way!
+These Peanut Butter Truffle Brownies combine that out of this world pairing of chocolate and peanut butter in a most delicious, irresistible way!
 Brownies are topped with a peanut butter truffle filling then finished off with a silky ganache topping.

 You can put those Reese’s Peanut Butter Cups back in the bag for now and indulge in these marvelous layered peanut butter brownies instead!

 I first made these peanut butter brownies back in 2011 for a weekend reunion with some fabulous friends from college.
 These were those sorority sisters with whom I ate bags of chips and M & M’s.
 We also were known to make nachos in the sorority microwave after coming home late from the bars.
 I knew they’d be perfect for our tailgate.